 This is a big deal for companies bidding to supply IT equipment to U.S. federal agencies because those firms must earn EPEAT Gold ratings in order to win these contracts, says Handwerker.
 But for manufacturers wanting to purchase recycled rare earth materials to produce HDDs that meet those standards, there’s nowhere to go, says Preston Bryant of Illinois-based Momentum Technologies.

-In two of the five projects under iNEMI's initiative, Momentum Technologies and Urban Mining Company are finding ways to scavenge magnet material from shredded drives.
+In two of the five projects under iNEMI's initiative, Momentum Technologies and Urban Mining Company are finding ways to scavenge magnet material from retired drives.
 Using real-world shredded HDDs, Momentum researchers extract magnet material from the mix and turn it back into oxide powder—the starting material that magnet manufacturers use.
-Urban Mining Company, which is based in Austin, reprocesses recovered magnet powder into new magnet blocks.
+Urban Mining Company, which is based in Austin, avoids shredding altogether and instead removes magnets from intact HDDs, pulverizes them, and processes the magnetic powder into new magnet blocks.

-Another strategy is to remove the valuable magnets whole.
+Another strategy also removes the valuable magnets whole.
 With Google’s six drives, the entire magnet assemblies were removed manually in a clean room by the Dutch electronics firm Teleplan, says Handwerker.
 The magnet assemblies were then passed on to Seagate, where they were placed into new drives.
 Google has since verified that the drives are functional.